Influencer Jake Joseph Paul faces charges after mall riot

 Paul said he kept walking in the mall area despite encountering the criminal activity because he still wanted to find the protest.

-He said it was upsetting that social media posts accused him of vandalism. “Ï’m above that.
+He said it was upsetting that social media posts accused him of vandalism.
+“I’m above that.
 I don’t’need to vanadalize.
 I don’t need to loot and I know it’s not the way forward.”

 Paul said he was an “easy target” and that he has learned a lesson about entering situations that could pose problems.
 “But it’s not going to stop me from doing what I need to do.””